 And that’s it.
 I definitely didn’t spend hours and hours on this wrap, get frustrated, almost give up, get a second wind only to have it knocked out of me again, and then finally pull through when I thought all was lost.
 Oh, wait, that is exactly what I did.

-I learned many valuable lessons today, and although learning from experience is great, you should probably just learn from my mistakes, which I will detail for you now.
+I learned many valuable lessons today, and although learning from experience is great, you should probably just learn from my mistakes.

 All wrapped up in myself